O Príncipe

 O Príncipe (lit.
 "The Prince") is a 2002 Brazilian drama film directed and written by Ugo Giorgetti and starring Eduardo Tornaghi, Bruna Lombardi, Ricardo Blat, Ewerton de Castro and Otávio Augusto.

+Plot

-The plot of the film follows the story of Gustavo (Eduardo Tornaghi), a middle-aged intellectual man, who lives in Paris for more than 20 years, after leaving Brazil because of the coup d'état.
+Gustavo (Eduardo Tornaghi), a middle-aged intellectual man, lives in Paris for more than 20 years, after leaving Brazil because of the coup d'état.
 After many years, he returns to São Paulo, due to the illness of his mother, in an opportunity to discover a country that he does not recognize anymore.